mooogah/bullying-wiki/README.md

 ### The Future

-For the rest of the term I would love to get this website finished with Hannes to have a site that clearly emphazises the problem of bullying and how to combat it.
+For the rest of the term I would love to get this website finished to have a site that clearly emphazises the problem of bullying and how to combat it.

 I want the main page to be filled with a lot more content.
 What I have now is a starting point and an idea of what I am envisioning.

 I plan to host the site by the end of the term with my Raspberry Pi, using Cloudflare Tunnels to securely host it to the internet without needing to open ports on my router.

-The site should hopefully be indexed high on Google so people can access and view the website, I may need to look into SEO if it is low in Google results.
+The site should hopefully be indexed high on Google so people can access and view the website, I may need to look into SEO if it is low in Google results, but I shall see what happens.

 ### Usage
 1. Install and set up Git.
 A guide by GitHub (https://github.com/git-guides/install-git).